Winchester Cathedral: Monuments and treasures

 Site of the shrine of Swithun, destroyed in the Dissolution.

 Chantry chapels

 The cathedral building contains a large number of chantry chapels, often dedicated to the various Bishops of Winchester.
-These chantry chapels, which can be found mostly in the retrochoir but also the nave, are intricately designed.
+These chantry chapels, which can be found mostly in the retroquire but also the nave, are intricately designed.
 Famous chantry chapels include those of William Wykeham, William Wayneflete, Richard Fox and Henry Beaufort.